|

 economic and cultural influence

-Efforts to involve the youth in these traditions mean that you're also witnessing the nurturing of future custodians of this cultural legacy.
-Workshops and training programs make certain that the essence of the Kuraldal Festival isn't lost but rather evolves with each passing year.
-These initiatives help maintain a vibrant community spirit and foster a strong sense of pride and identity among the locals.
+Workshops and training programs make certain that the essence of the Kuraldal Festival isn’t lost but rather evolves with each passing year.

 Frequently Asked Questions